Mirzipan/Homm3_BG_Database/docs/heroes/deemer.md

 | Ⅵ | :instant: Select a [unit](../units.md) and 2 [units](../units.md) adjacent to it.
 Deal \* to all selected [units](../units.md).<br><br> :empower: 0 - 1 :damage:<br>:empower: 2 - 2 :damage:<br>:empower: 4 - 3 :damage: |

+## Notes

+- The specialty can be improved by spell power, just like a regular spell.
+- The damage from Meteor Shower can also be dealt to friendly units.

 ## See Also

 - [List of Heroes](../heroes.md)